idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 # Productivity tools selection

-## AutoKey (Py3)
+## AutoKey

-A Python 3 port of [AutoKey](https://github.com/autokey/autokey), the desktop automation utility for Linux and X11.
+[AutoKey](https://github.com/autokey/autokey) is a desktop automation utility for Linux and X11, formerly hosted at OldAutoKey, and updated to run on Python 3.
 It allows you to manage a collection of scripts, and assign abbreviations and hotkeys to these scripts allowing you to execute them on demand in whatever program you are using.
 It can also be used as a text expander, where you store phrases (snippets of text) to be reused across various applications by typing an abbreviation or a keyboard shortcut.

 [Wiki](https://github.com/autokey/autokey/wiki), [OldAutokey](https://code.google.com/archive/p/autokey/) page and [user group](https://groups.google.com/g/autokey-users).